headforwards-spd/headforwards-website/src/pages/info-pages/where-are-we-going.md

           it works – will help it grow, and keep existing clients coming back for more.
         type: markdown-component
-      - jobTitle: director & cofounder
+      - jobTitle: Director & Co-founder
         name: Craig Girvan
         quote: >-
           Growth for us means continuing to do what we’re doing.
 But key to this